mincongzhang/CodeX_public/README.md

 •	Implement holographic effects to make the scene meet our game theme (Sci-Fi).

-•	Use No Touch GUI for VR to give players more interactive ways of manoeuvring within the game.
+•	Use ray cast mechanism in unity to make a interactive ways of manoeuvring within the game.

 •	Orchestrated all music within the game to enhance immersion.